jmagman/flutter-wiki/Writing-a-golden-file-test-for-package:flutter.md

 **If you want to learn how to write a golden test for your package, see [the `matchesGoldenFile` API docs](https://api.flutter.dev/flutter/flutter_test/matchesGoldenFile.html).** This wiki page describes the special process specifically for the Flutter team itself.

 Golden file tests for `package:flutter` use [Flutter Gold](https://flutter-gold.skia.org/?query=source_type%3Dflutter) for baseline and version management of golden files.
-This allows for golden file testing on Linux, Windows, MacOS and Web across two CI environments (Cirrus and LUCI).
+This allows for golden file testing on Linux, Windows, MacOS and Web, which accounts for the occassional subtle rendering differences on between these platforms.
 If you have questions about [Flutter Gold](https://flutter-gold.skia.org/?query=source_type%3Dflutter), cc **@Piinks** on your pull request.

 ## Index
 - [Creating a New Golden File Test](https://github.com/flutter/flutter/wiki/Writing-a-golden-file-test-for-package%3Aflutter#creating-a-new-golden-file-test)